userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 #### End-Effector Trajectory Movement

 1. Firstly, initiate the end-effector trajectory movement script.
-This will launch an RViz visualization for A1 robot arm, with the default joint positions set to zero.
+This will launch an RViz visualization for Galaxea A1, with the default joint positions set to zero.
 ```shell
 cd release/install
 source setup.bash